-4.2.
+5.2.
 Travel Time Savings

-Many transportation infrastructure improvement projects may be intended to reduce travel times for users of the transportation system. improving traffic flow, increasing transit vehicle operating speeds or decrease transit service headways, or provide new, shorter connections between destinations.
+Many transportation infrastructure improvement projects may be intended to reduce travel times for users of the transportation system.
+Such reductions may stem from a number of sources, including improving traffic flow, increasing transit vehicle operating speeds or decreasing transit service headways, or providing new or shorter connections across the transportation network.
 Estimating the potential travel time savings from a transportation project will depend on engineering calculations, traffic forecasts, and a thorough understanding of how the improvement will affect the operations of the improved facility and the local area transportation network.
 Such improvements may reduce the time that drivers and passengers spend traveling, including both in-vehicle travel time and waiting time for passengers.
-For
+For capacity expansion improvements on congested roadway facilities, the analysis should also account for behavioral responses (i.e., demand elasticity) that may erode the projected reductions in travel times as new users are drawn to an improved facility.